 She and the restaurant featured in one of the Jamie Oliver TV series, “Jamie in the Pyrénées”.
 (Jamie, Bach is nowhere near the Pyrénées.
 I suppose Midi-Pyrénées doesn’t have quite the same ring.)
 But Mme.
 Valette has shrugged off fame like water off a duck’s back – appropriately, since duck is often on the menu.
 Nothing has changed.
 But you do have to book; more of that below.

-The restaurant occupies a typical Quercy house in the centre of Bach, which I forgot to photograph.
+The restaurant occupies a typical Quercy house in the centre of Bach.
 A long covered terrace is perfect for taking an apéro in the summer.
 Kir à la violette is a speciality.

 In winter, you walk straight into the dining room.
 On one side, a fire roars in a huge fireplace.
 A bar occupies one corner, the shelves full of bottles of ancient apéritifs like Byrrh and Gentiane.
 The place is furnished with solid rustic furniture.

 Mme.
 Valette’s reputation has spread, so all the tables are usually taken.
 Once, I phoned up to book a table for four.
 The elderly-sounding lady on the other end wasn’t Mme.
 Valette and had trouble finding the reservations book.
 She was also hard of hearing.
 We got there in the end, or so I thought.

 It was snowing hard on the appointed day.
 We and our friends decided not to risk getting stuck up there.
 I phoned to cancel.
 This time, Mme.
 Valette answered.

 “Was it you who ordered the truffle omelette?” she asked in that stentorian voice French rural folk use on the phone.